molovol/MoloVol/index.md

 The development is currently lead by Jasmin B. Maglic and Roy Lavendomme.
 You may reach us via email through [molovol@outlook.com](mailto:molovol@outlook.com)

 ## Scientific Reference
-MoloVol v1.0.0 features and algorithms are presented in detail in a scientific publication.
+MoloVol v1.0.0 features and algorithms are presented in detail in an [open access scientific article](https://doi.org/10.1107/S1600576722004988) published in the Journal for Applied Crystallography.

-The paper has been accepted for publication in the Journal for Applied Crystallography.
-Please use the following or an equivalent citation:
+Please use the following or an equivalent citation (page numbers will be available in August 2022):

 > Maglic, J.B. & Lavendomme, R. (2022).
 J. Appl.
 Cryst.
 55, DOI: [10.1107/S1600576722004988](https://doi.org/10.1107/S1600576722004988).